Hardwood Floor Finishing

 Manufacturer Color Tools

 Want to browse the full catalog before your consultation?
-Both DuraSeal and Bona publish color references showing their stains on real wood -- the closest thing to a reliable preview of how a color will read on your floor.
+Both DuraSeal and Bona publish color references showing their stains on real wood.
+These are the closest thing to a reliable preview of how a color will read on your floor.

 Color Reference

-Popular Stain Colors on White Oak and Red Oak
+Popular Hardwood Floor Stain Colors: White Oak vs Red Oak

-The same color reads differently depending on species.
-Here is how the most requested stain colors actually perform on the two most common floor species in the Triangle.
+The same stain color reads differently depending on species.
+Here is how the most requested stain colors perform on the two most common floor species in the Triangle.

 Early American